 S Scale Model

 S Helper Service produced a model of the NYC system's 2055 cuft offset side twins in the early 2000's by reusing portions of their USRA twin tooling in order to control costs.
 Consequently, while the model exhibits many of the prototype's features, compromises were made as a matter of necessity in order to affordably offer a different body style to the limited S scale market.
 Chief among these is that, while the USRA standard design results in a top-of-side height of 10'8", and the NYC offset design increased this to 10'11", the model height was not similarly increased.
-SHS also utilized their existing PRR 2D-F8 trucks as being somewhat more appropriate for the cars' cast steel side frame trucks than the USRA Andrews trucks also offered by SHS.
+SHS also utilized their existing PRR 2D-F4 trucks as being somewhat more appropriate for the cars' cast steel side frame trucks than the USRA Andrews trucks also offered by SHS.
 Now, as seen in the photo above of NYC 454093, at least some of the cars did come with replaceable journal trucks, those appearing to be some form of L section Andrews with sloping bottom tie bars.
 AB brake components and Ajax hand brake were used to represent a car later in its service life; the prototype's initial installations included KD air brakes and vertical brake staffs.
 An interesting aspect of the SHS model is that it is an flat molded model, rather than a one piece shell.
 This allowed impressive interior detailing with full car side stakes in addition to the common diagonal cross ridge stakes and cross ties.

 SHS offered the cars decorated in numerous roadnames to satisfy the market, but the only NYC lines' cars offered were NYC car numbers with the post-1935 "System" herald.
 For use on a pre-Depression era layout, the SHS model requires numerous detail changes and a completely different paint job.
-Tichy Train Group's recent release (as of 12/17) of a twenties era CCC&StL USRA hopper decal (#10281, shown below,) yields nearly correct lettering for the slightly larger 2055 cuft offsets.
+Tichy Train Group's past release of a twenties era CCC&StL USRA hopper decal (#10281, shown below,) yields much lettering required for the slightly larger 2055 cuft offsets.
 For a re-lettered NYC car from the late 20's up into the 30's, Tichy's #10282 could be adapted, but the concept of these cars being shopped during that period is questionable, though not impossible.
 Set #10032, however, could be utilized to assist in lettering a post-1935 car with the System herald, if a modeler chose to undertake some of the detail modifications explained here, as opposed to using the factory detailing and NYC paint job as-is.
 More recently, K-4 Studios has offered another pair of NYC and CCC&StL 1880 cu ft hopper decals with a Lines herald.
 None, however, duplicate the offset side lettering precisely.

 The first step in modeling these cars as they looked when built in the mid 20's is to 'un-detail' the RTR hopper car.
 Some of the extraneous parts installed on the car at the factory are relics from some of the other hopper car versions SHS offered, while others represent components that may have been installed over the course of the cars' revenue service life.
 I removed the following: